 Our strategy for the development and commercialization of our proprietary product candidates may include the formation of collaborative arrangements with third parties.
-Potential third parties include biopharmaceutical, pharmaceutical and biotechnology companies, academic institutions and other entities.
+We are party to a collaboration research agreement with Nektar Therapeutics, Inc., or Nektar, relating to Nektar's NKTR-214 compound and BXCL 701.
+Existing and future collaborators have significant discretion in determining the efforts and resources they apply and may not perform their obligations as expected.
+Potential third party collaborators include biopharmaceutical, pharmaceutical and biotechnology companies, academic institutions and other entities.
 Third-party collaborators may assist us in:

-- funding research, preclinical development, clinical trials and manufacturing; - seeking and obtaining regulatory approvals; and - successfully commercializing any future product candidates.
+funding research, preclinical development, clinical trials and manufacturing;

+- seeking and obtaining regulatory approvals; and - successfully commercializing any future product candidates.